White mulberry: benefits, dosage, contraindications

 EFSA approval.

-White Mulberry demonstrates variable efficacy on type 2 diabetes.
-A meta-analysis of 4 clinical studies (12 weeks) concludes a modest improvement in glucose tolerance without impact on HbA1c, glycated hemoglobin biological marker of long-term glycemic control.
-The studied doses range from 500 mg to 4.6 g per day, containing 5-18 mg of deoxynojirimycin.
+White mulberry shows variable efficacy for type 2 diabetes.
+A meta-analysis of 4 clinical studies (12 weeks) concluded a modest improvement in glucose tolerance without an impact on HbA1c, the glycated hemoglobin biological marker of long-term glycemic control.
+The doses studied range from 500 mg to 4.6 g per day, containing 5-18 mg of deoxynojirimycin.

 Posologie

-Mulberry leaf extract improves glycaemic response and insulaemic response to sucrose in healthy subjects: results of a randomized, double blind, placebo-controlled study
+Mulberry leaf extract improves glycemic response and insulinemic response to sucrose in healthy subjects: results of a randomized, double-blind, placebo-controlled study

 Morus Alba leaf extract affects metabolic profiles, biomarkers inflammation and oxidative stress in patients with type 2 diabetes mellitus: A double-blind clinical trial